Replacing a Ballast in a Fluorescent Light

 Personal safety cannot be emphasized enough when working around electricity.
-The non contact voltage detector shown above is a perfect example of how to protect yourself.
+A non-contact voltage detector is a perfect example of how to protect yourself.
 Make sure you work safely, please.

-If you need one of these nifty tools, a link is given below to purchase one and the link shown here will take you to an article listing various models and giving instructions on how to use one.
+If you need one of these nifty tools, this is one of my favorite AC non-contact voltage testers.
+The link above will take you to an article listing various models and giving instructions on how to use one.

 You will need a handful of small wire nuts (one for each wire) and a pair of wire strippers.